Future of the Corporation – February 2021 Purpose Summit

 This definition and the associated principles now provide a robust framework for reshaping business policy and practice in response to the unprecedented challenges posed by the COVID-19 pandemic to public health, the economy and the well-being of our societies.

-Meanwhile, you can still view recordings of the the first summit that took place virtually from 22 to 24 June 2020.
+Meanwhile, you can still view recordings of the the first Purpose Summit that took place virtually from 22 to 24 June 2020.

 Why we need government leadership to promote purposeful businessWatch